Politics of Quebec: Quebec independence movement

-FLQ and the October Crisis

 During the 1960s, a violent terrorist group known as the Front de libération du Québec (FLQ) was formed in an effort to attain Quebec independence.
 In October 1970, their activities culminated in events referred to as the October Crisis when the British Trade commissioner James Cross was kidnapped along with Pierre Laporte, a provincial minister and Vice-Premier, who was killed a few days later.
 Quebec Premier Robert Bourassa called for military assistance to guard government officials.
 Prime Minister Trudeau responded by declaring the War Measures Act to stop what was described as an "Apprehended Insurrection" by the FLQ.
 Critics charge that Trudeau violated civil liberties by arresting thousands of political activists without a warrant as allowed by the Act.
 Supporters of these measures point to their popularity at the time and the fact that the FLQ was wiped out.
 Independence-minded Quebecers would now opt for the social democratic nationalism of the Parti Québécois.